 Suggested Length of Visit:

-100 acres of fun in the heart of downtown Spokane.
-The park features year roud events and attractions.
-IMAX theatre, historic 1909 Looff Carrousel, Gondonla skyride over the Spokane Falls, tour train and winter Ice Palace.
-Site of 1974 World's Fair.
+Riverfront Park, the site of the 1974 World's Fair, boasts 100 acres of fun in the heart of downtown Spokane.
+The park features year round events and attractions including the historic 1909 Looff Carrousel, the SkyRide over Spokane Falls, and the Skate Ribbon (open for ice skating in winter and roller skating in the summer).
 Call or check website for shows and showtimes.

 Total Sq.
 Ft.100